 You will be in hospital one to two nights in general.
-Surprisingly there is little discomfort, although there may be some post operative swelling.
+There is little discomfort, although there may be some post-operative swelling.
 You will be advised to wear a properly fitted support bra night and day for four weeks, which will support the breasts and aid the healing process.
-Although you will be up and about on the day after surgery your surgeon will advise you when you can resume your daily routine.
+You will be up and about on the day after surgery but your surgeon will advise you when you can resume your daily routine.
 To permit proper healing you should avoid overhead lifting for three to four weeks.
 The decision regarding when you should return to work and fully resume normal activities depends on how fast you heal and how you feel.
 However, most patients return to work within two weeks.
 You can attend the gym and participate in sports after approximately six weeks.

 How will I look?

 The eventual size of the breasts is discussed between yourself and your surgeon during the initial consultation, achieving the appearance you have planned together.

 Your new breasts will not affect fertility, pregnancy but may affect your ability to breastfeed.
 However, if you have nursed a baby within the year prior to surgery you should delay surgery until one year after stopping breast feeding.

 After the procedure, most women adapt instantly to their new shape and rarely give a second thought to their scars.